The Use of e-Signatures Professional Considerations in Collaborative Practice

 Alberta legislation defines restricted activities as those procedures or services that pose significant risk and require a high level of professional competence to be performed safely.
 Restricted activities may only be performed by persons authorized by their regulatory College to do so.
 Regulated speech-language pathologists and audiologists should only perform those restricted activities that they are competent to perform and that are appropriate to their area of practice.
 A speech-language pathologist who is a regulated member of ACSLPA is authorized to perform the following restricted activities in relation to or as part of providing a health service: to insert air under pressure into [...]

 Protocol: Consistent with Competency Profiles for the professions, a protocol outlines the specific clinical criteria, activities, and procedures that should be adhered to by regulated members in the provision of specific professional services.
 Protocols are evidence informed.
-Pediatric Amplification Protocol Protocol for Audiological Referral to Otolaryngology Swallowing (Dysphagia) and Feeding Protocol - Revised February 2022 Supplement: Drooling References
+Pediatric Amplification Protocol Protocol for Audiological Referral to Otolaryngology Swallowing (Dysphagia) and Feeding Protocol Supplement: Drooling References

 Guideline: Provides guidance to regulated members to support them in the clinical application of Standards of Practice.
-Anti-Racist Service Provision for Speech-Language Pathologists and Audiologists Assessment of Children Who are English Language Learners Canadian Guidelines on Auditory Processing Disorder In Children and Adults Clinical Documentation and Record Keeping - Revised June 2021 Supplement: What Constitutes Timely Documentation?
-Concurrent Practice Hearing Screening Informed Consent for Service Guideline Speech-Language Pathologists' and Audiologists' Guideline for Working with Support Personnel Supplemental Article - Working with Support Personnel Supplement: Supervision Tips Therapeutic Relationships, Professional Boundaries and the Prevention of Sexual Abuse and Sexual Misconduct Schedule [...]
+Anti-Racist Service Provision for Speech-Language Pathologists and Audiologists Assessment of Linguistically Diverse Clients Clinical Documentation and Record Keeping - Revised June 2021 Supplement: What Constitutes Timely Documentation?
+Concurrent Practice Hearing Screening Guideline and Protocol Informed Consent for Service Guideline Speech-Language Pathologists' and Audiologists' Guideline for Working with Support Personnel Supplemental Article - Working with Support Personnel Supplement: Supervision Tips Therapeutic Relationships, Professional Boundaries and the Prevention of Sexual Abuse and Sexual Misconduct Schedule 1 - Examples of Potential Sexual Abuse and Sexual Misconduct [...]